RandSohail/Full-stack-react-book/README.md

-# react-ts
-This is a template repo using react with typescript, eslint and prettier
+# Full Stack React - First Application
+## Introduction
+This project is my first completed application from the book **Fullstack React: The Complete Guide to ReactJS and Friends**.
+The book covers various aspects of building a full-stack application using React, and this project serves as a practical implementation of the concepts discussed.